-Codex CLI vs Claude Code in 2026: Architecture Deep Dive
+Codex CLI vs Claude Code 2026: Architecture, Pricing, and China Access

 Both Codex CLI and Claude Code ship as terminal-native agentic tools, yet they enforce safety through fundamentally different mechanisms: kernel-level sandboxing versus application-layer hooks.
 That single design decision cascades into how each tool handles configuration, permissions, multi-agent workflows, and team governance.
-The following comparison maps those differences with concrete decision criteria.
+The following comparison maps those differences with concrete decision criteria, extending the AI engineering territory I’ve been building across this site.

 I use Claude Code as my primary tool.
 I state that bias upfront.
 The observations here come from daily use of both tools across production tasks, blind evaluations, and dual-tool workflows.

 TL;DR: Codex enforces safety at the OS kernel layer (Seatbelt, Landlock, seccomp)1 with coarse-grained control.
-Claude Code enforces safety at the application layer through 17 programmable hook events2 with fine-grained control.
-Codex has a 1M token context window4; Claude Code has 200K5.
-Use Codex for sandboxed untrusted-code review and cloud task delegation.
-Use Claude Code for programmable governance, multi-file refactoring, and security-focused code review.
+Claude Code enforces safety at the application layer through 26 programmable hook events2 with fine-grained control.
+Both tools now run at large context: Claude Code on Opus 4.7 exposes 1M tokens at standard pricing5; Codex CLI on GPT-5.4 (the current OpenAI frontier model, released March 5, 2026, which incorporates GPT-5.3-Codex’s coding capabilities) exposes up to 1.05M context with 128K max output, though the default context is 272K unless you explicitly enable the long-context mode4.
+Use Codex for cloud-sandboxed task delegation and kernel-level isolation.
+Use Claude Code for programmable governance, long-horizon refactoring, and security-focused code review.
 Best results come from using both.

 Key Takeaways